Benefits of Lunges Exercise

 3. They burn a lot of calories and can help to increase your metabolic rate

-4. They create so much lean muscle mass which boosts your metabolism even more!
+4. It creates so much lean muscle mass, which boosts your metabolism even more!

-5. There are many different lunges you can do, some of which are more difficult than others.
+5. You can do many different lunges, some more difficult than others.
 This means there is always room for improvement!

-6. If done correctly, they are very safe for your back and knees
+6. If done co ectly, they are very safe for your back and knees

 7. They give the lower body a good workout on both sides